 Undergraduate students must request a graduation requirement check (Grad Check) prior to the end of the term of their expected graduation.
 However, to avoid late fees, the grad check should be filed by the established deadline presented on the grad check deadline.

-Post-baccalaureate students must request a grad check at least one term prior to the end of the term of their expected graduation.
-Grad check deadlines and further information is provided at the following website: https://www.csusb.edu/registrar/evaluations/graduation-requirement-check.
+Post-baccalaureate students must request a grad check at least one term prior to the end of the term of their expected graduations.
+Grad check deadlines and further information is provided on their website.